PaulRudin/stbotolphs/docs/deploy.md

 ## Day to day operations

-Once bootstrapping has been done all changes are via git.
+Once bootstrapping is done all changes are via git.
 You can make changes to your web application code, and these will be deployed automatically via tagging.
 The "production" version should be tagged with a tag of the form "v0.x.y" on master.
-If you ever decide to migrate to a version like "v1.x.y" then the file ./deploy/k8s/.flux.yaml should be edited to reflect this (change should be obvious).

-If you want to experiment with pre-production versions then make changes on the staging branch and push tags that looks like "v0.x.y-z".
+If you want to experiment with pre-production versions then make changes and push tags that looks like "v0.x.y-z".
 This will end up being available on the "staging-" variant of the domain name configured (see below).
 Once you're happy with a pre-production version then just merge to master and tag without the "-z" suffix.
-This works because [flux](https://github.com/fluxcd/flux) runs in the k8s cluster and polls github for config changes, and the docker registry for newer images.
+This works because [flux](https://github.com/fluxcd/flux) polls github for config changes, and the docker registry for newer images.

-The staging branch is only used by the automation for the configuration in the ./deploy/k8s/envs/staging directory.
-The terraform application only automatically runs from master.

 You might get occasional emails from letsencrypt warning that a certificate is about to expire, but IME they're always automatically replaced before they expire.

+## Vendor lock in.

+The Terraform config is vendor specific, but all the resources deployed have near equivalent on both AWS and Azure (probably others), so this config would need to be rewritten to move to a new cloud provider.

+The workloads run in a Kubernetes container provisioned via Terraform, and this configuration should be vendor agnostic and work with any Kubernetes cluster.

+The spec for the job asked for a hosted postgres database, so that's been done.
+But it would probably be better to deploy postgres

 ## Bootstrapping